xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

     Or
     `A = np.tanh(z)   # Where z is the input matrix`
-- It turns out that the tanh activation usually works better than sigmoid activation function for hidden units because the mean of its output is closer to zero, and so it centers the data better for the next layer.
+- It turns out that the tanh activation usually works better than sigmoid activation function for hidden units because the mean of its output is closer to zero rather than 0.5, and so it centers the data better for the next layer.
+Sigmoid function is better for output layer because for binary classification, the result is 0 or 1.
 - Sigmoid or Tanh function disadvantage is that if the input is too small or too high, the slope will be near zero which will cause us the gradient decent problem.
-- One of the popular activation functions that solved the slow gradient decent is the RELU function.
+- One of the popular activation functions that solved the slow gradient decent is the RELU(rectified linear unit) function.
   `RELU = max(0,z) # so if z is negative the slope is 0 and if z is positive the slope remains linear.`
-- So here is some basic rule for choosing activation functions, if your classification is between 0 and 1, use the output activation as sigmoid and the others as RELU.
+- So here is some basic rule for choosing activation functions, if your classification is between 0 and 1, use the output activation as sigmoid(or not, never use it for other layers because tanh is superior) and the others as RELU.
 - Leaky RELU activation function different of RELU is that if the input is negative the slope will be so small.
 It works as RELU but most people uses RELU.
   `Leaky_RELU = max(0.01z,z)  #the 0.01 can be a parameter for your algorithm.`
 - In NN you will decide a lot of choices like: